• Skip to primary navigation

 • 1 ½ teaspoons smoked paprika

-• 2 tablespoons sherry vinegar (or white wine vinegar)
+• 2 tablespoons sherry vinegar (or red wine, white wine, or cider vinegar)

 • 2 tablespoons extra virgin olive oil